Manal-art-coder/portfolio/README.md

-# Welcome to my Data Analyst portfolio!
+# Welcome to my Data-Driven Portfolio!

 ## About Me 🙂

-Hi, I’m Manal JEWA, a **Data Analyst** with a strong background in customer insights and business intelligence.
+Hi, I’m Manal JEWA, a **customer success** professional with a strong **data-driven** mindset, now expanding my expertise into **data analytics**.

-With hands-on experience in the **agricultural e-commerce sector**, I have used data-driven strategies to enhance **customer satisfaction**, **optimize user experience**, and drive revenue growth.
-My role involved analyzing **purchasing behaviors**, monitoring **key performance indicators**, and **leveraging data** to improve operational efficiency.
+With hands-on experience in the **agricultural e-commerce** sector, I have leveraged data to enhance customer satisfaction, optimize user experience, and improve operational efficiency.
+My role involved analyzing purchasing behaviors, monitoring **key performance indicators**, and using insights to refine business strategies.

-I hold a Data Analysis certification from **DataScientest**, accredited by **l’École des Mines de Paris**, where I deepened my expertise in **SQL**, **Python**, **machine learning**, and **data visualization**.
-Combining technical proficiency with business acumen, I excel at translating complex datasets into actionable insights that support strategic decision-making.
+To deepen my technical skills, I completed a **Data Analysis certification** at DataScientest, accredited by **l’École des Mines de Paris**, where I gained expertise in **SQL**, **Python**, **machine learning**, and **data visualization**.
+My strength lies in bridging the gap between **business needs** and **data insights**, ensuring that companies make informed, strategic decisions.

-I’m eager to contribute my **analytical** skills to organizations looking to harness data for growth, efficiency, and competitive advantage.
+I’m now looking for opportunities as a **Data Analyst** or a **Data-Driven Customer Success Manager**, where I can combine my analytical skills with my experience in customer relations to drive growth, efficiency, and competitive advantage.

+Let’s connect! 🚀.

 ## Key Skills & Technologies 💻